-For journalists and regime critics, using Tor to encrypt messages in an authoritarian regime can make the difference between life and death.
-Even "normal" people who care about their data protection and privacy should look into the many different methods of anonymization on the Web.
-And there are few apps that anonymize as effectively as Tor.
+For journalists and regime critics living under an authoritarian system, using Tor to encrypt messages can be a matter of life and death.
+However, anyone who cares about data protection and privacy online should be aware of the different options available for making your digital activity anonymous.
+And there are few apps that accomplish this as effectively as Tor.

 What Is Tor?

-Tor is short for "The Onion Router" and was originally developed as a way for the US Navy to keep their communication secret.
-It's a program that anonymizes your communication on the internet by routing your data through a network of nodes, called Tor relays.
+Tor is an acronym for "The Onion Router" and was originally developed as a way for the US Navy to keep their communications secret.
+The program anonymizes your Internet communications by routing your data through a network of nodes, referred to as Tor relays.

-Picture this: You want to send someone a letter.
-You write the letter and put the recipient's address on the envelope, but instead of dropping it off at the post office, you put the letter in a document box that only one person has a key to.
-That box you put in an even bigger box that another person only has a key to.
-Repeat this process a few more times.
-Your letter and its contents are now protected on several layers according to the principle of asymmetrical encryption – like the layers of an onion.
+Imagine that you want to send a letter to someone.
+You compose your message and write the recipient's address on the envelope.
+However, instead of dropping it off at the post office or in a postbox, you put the letter in a box that only one person has a key for.
+This box is inside of an even larger box that, once again, only a single person can unlock.
+Imagine several more such boxes (each containing all of the boxes that came before it).
+In this manner, your letter and its contents are now protected by multiple layers, according to the principle of asymmetrical encryption, similar to the layers of an onion.

-This is how Tor protects your communication on the internet.
+This is how Tor protects your communications online.

 The Tor Network describes the network of Tor relays operated by volunteers around the world.

-The Tor Browser is, in principle, a pre-configured version of Mozilla Firefox that aims for total data protection.
+The Tor Browser is, in principle, a pre-configured version of Mozilla Firefox that aims to provide maximum data protection.

-That browser is the best known Tor component.
-This what people usually mean when they talk about Tor.
+This last component (Tor Browser) is the best known of the three and what people usually mean when they talk about Tor.

 The Difference Between Tor and a VPN

-A VPN reroutes your data through an encrypted server operated by third-party providers and protects your privacy.
-The difference to Tor is that a VPN is run by a single company that you have to trust, whereas Tor is run on a massive network that protects your data in multiple layers.
+To protect your privacy, a VPN reroutes your data through an encrypted server operated by a third-party provider, which is typically an individual company that you trust with your data.
+In contrast, Tor is a massive network that encrypts your data through multiple layers.

-it pretty much cannot be turned off as it's run by a network of volunteers
+Cannot be shuttered as it's run by a large network of volunteers

-effectively hides your IP address from the websites you're using
+Effectively hides your IP address from websites you visit

-based off of Firefox and is therefore easy to use
+Based upon Firefox and therefore, easy to use

-you're completely dependent on the Tor browser for all your online activities
+Requires the usage of Tor browser for all activities online

-VPN providers could produce and store protocols and then hand them over to authorities
+VPN providers could create and store protocols and then hand them over to authorities

 Tor or VPN?

-For ultra-sensitive communication, – like that of journalists, whistleblowers or regime critics – Tor can be vital.
-For a more general protection of data, a VPN usually suffices.
-If you consider using a VPN, you should research the providers you're potentially going to trust with your data.
-We've looked at a number of different VPN providers – you can check out the results here.
+For ultra-sensitive communication, such as those of journalists, whistleblowers, or regime critics, Tor can be vital.
+However, VPNs are usually sufficient for more everyday data protection purposes.
+If using a VPN, you should research providers since you'll be trusting them with your data.
+We've looked at a number of different VPN providers, and you can check out our results here.

 Of course, you can combine Tor with a VPN.
-This can maximize your security, but it also comes with another set of challenges.
+While this maximizes your security, it also creates its own set of challenges.

-Tor is not the only browser with a focus on data protection and security.
-No other browser has the wide-ranging "Onion Routing" network Tor has – but still, it's worth your time to check out our big privacy browser comparison.
+Tor is not the only browser that focuses on data protection and security.
+While no other browser can lay claim to as wide-ranging a network as Tor's "Onion Routing", it's a good idea to check out our comprehensive comparison of privacy browsers.

 How Do I Use the Tor Browser

-If you've decided to use the Tor browser to protect your communication, you can download it at the Tor Project website.
-The browser is available for Windows, MacOS, and GNU/Linux in 25 languages.
+If you've decided to go with Tor Browser for protecting your communications, you can download it from the Tor Project's website.
+The browser is available for Windows, macOS, and GNU/Linux in 25 languages.

-1. Choose the destination folder where you want to save your Tor files and install the program like any other.
+1. To start, select the destination folder where you want Tor to be created on your computer, installing it like any other program.

-2. Open the now installed application.
-If you want to make certain settings, like using Tor with a proxy server, click on "Configure".
-One click on "Connect" – and you should be connected to the Tor network.
+2. Once installed, open the application.
+If you want to manage certain settings, like using Tor with a proxy server, click on "Configure".
+If not, simply click on "Connect", which should link you to the Tor network.

-3. When starting the browser, you'll have to be a little patient for Tor to establish a connection to the network.
-During the very first start, that process can take several minutes.
-Once the connection has been established, the browser will boot up in seconds.
+3. When starting Tor, you'll have to be a little patient while the service connects to the network.
+During the first session, this process can take several minutes.
+As soon as a connection has been established, the browser will load within a few seconds.